 - The breaches also create a new way to play this type of game.
 The delay in casting spells forces you to think about timing everything with your teammates.

 - You can pull off some very cool combos when you buy the right cards.
 During some games your only chance of survival is by combining some spells into a massive amount of damage; when it works out, it’s amazing!

 - I could not be happier with the flow in this game.
 The only turns that aren’t quick are the ones where the tension is super high, and no one is going to complain about slow turns in those moments.

 - Most games go down to the wire.
 For the last few turns you’ll have no clue who is going to win, which is awesome!

-- Even though there aren’t many bosses in the game (see below), there is plenty of replayability.
+- Even though there aren’t many bosses in the game, there is plenty of replayability.
 The turn order deck, the random supply piles, and the nemesis decks make it so you’ll never play through the same game twice.

 - It’s a bit of a shame that there are only four of The Nameless in the base game’s box.
 There are Aeon’s End expansions out there that add more, but six nemeses probably would have been perfect.

-- A couple of the mages look really cool on the player mats, but most of them don’t really pop off of the mats.
+- A couple of the mages look really cool on the player mats, but most of them don’t really pop.
 The artwork on the nemesis mats and on all of the cards in the game is nice, though.

 Aeon’s End Links